 Rugby catering students take up jobs across the area – including at the much-loved Granny’s Sandwich Shop

-The students are filling the ranks for the county’s catering industry, which has suffered greatly through the pandemic.
+The students are filling the ranks for the county’s catering industry, which has suffered a catering staff shortage greatly through the pandemic.

-Catering students from Rugby are answering the staff shortages in the hospitality industry by taking up positions across the county during their studies – including at Bilton’s much-loved Granny’s Sandwich Shop.
+Catering students from Rugby are answering the catering staff shortage in the hospitality industry by taking up positions across the county during their studies – including at Bilton’s much-loved Granny’s Sandwich Shop.

 Fifteen students on Professional Cookery courses at Rugby College, which is part of WCG, have taken up part-time positions in the sector as it reopens following the pandemic.

 They have taken up roles across the hospitality and catering industry, ranging from restaurants and pubs, to butchers and fish and chip shops – in towns and cities including Coventry, Rugby and Leamington Spa.

 Almost half of the students across the Level 1 and Level 2 courses have been able to achieve employment, with many using qualifications gained already as part of their studies to appeal to employers.